Developer – Klei Entertainment

 Although the game’s story is pretty unique, and a very decent way to set the wheels of the game in motion, I find a few aspects of it a little disappointing.
 For example, I wish they could’ve incorporated the other characters into the narrative in some capacity, as there are a lot of seemingly interesting personalities among the character roster.
 There also seems to be a lot in the story left unelaborated on, such as why Maxwell has done what he’s done, and what he gets out of it.
 But maybe it’s left like that to leave it open to interpretation.
 As I said, it is a decent way to set up the game, and it shouldn’t really lose too many marks because of it; it’s still very much worth playing, after all.

 Originality – 8/10

-Taking into account that this game has some very obvious influences in terms of gameplay (Warcraft III, Empire Earth and Minecraft off the top of my head), it combines elements of all these games, but at the same time, adds something very different to the mix.
-It’s also original for the fact that the combination between intense horror and brilliant gameplay is very well executed, which is not done often enough in survival horror games, in my opinion.
+Taking into account that Don’t Starve has some very obvious influences in terms of gameplay (Warcraft III, Empire Earth, and Minecraft off the top of my head), it combines elements of all these games, but at the same time, adds something very different to the mix.
+It’s also original for the fact that the combination of intense horror and brilliant gameplay is very well executed, which is not done often enough in survival horror games, in my opinion.

 To summarise, although Don’t Starve can take some time for players to immerse themselves in, it’s definitely worth taking the time to do so.
 Players will feel satisfied learning how to effectively play this title, and it will make for hours of fun and challenging gameplay.
 I can’t recommend this game enough.